 - Personal Journal.
 We provide all handouts for lectures and sharing materials.

-- We provide all bedding, but if you would be more comfortable with your own pillow, please feel free to bring it.
+- Though all bedding is provided, if you would be more comfortable with your own pillow, please feel free to bring it

-- As our program is highly structured, it would be helpful for you to bring your watch.
+- As our program is very structured, it would be helpful for you to bring your watch

 We create a “hakuna matata” (no worries) environment to assure the maximum benefits received from the healing experience, including its emotional and mental aspect, without which it would not be complete.
 With that purpose in mind we request you to have cell phones off most of the time and not to bring laptops with you, unless you absolutely have to.